DARPA-ASKEM/terarium-docs/docs/notes/index.md

 ??? list "Edit the project overview"

     1. In the Resources panel, click **Overview**.
     2. Enter your insights in the text field.
-Use the style bar to format your text.## Annotate charts
+Use the style bar to format your text.

+## Add an annotation to the workflow canvas

+You can add notes directly to the canvas to provide more context for the modeling decisions you've made in your workflow.

+??? list "Add an annotation to the workflow canvas"

+    1. Right-click on the workflow canvas and select **Add annotation**.
+    2. Double-click `annotation text`, enter some text, and press **Ok**.
+    3. Click and drag the annotation to a new location if needed.

+## Annotate charts

 Adding annotations to charts helps highlight key insights and guide interpretation of data.
 You can create annotations manually or using AI assistance.